The Power of Contrast for Feature Learning: A Theoretical Analysis: Setup

 In this paper, we aim to \textit{learn a good projection $W \in \R^{r\times d}$} onto a lower-dimensional subspace from the observation $x$.
 Since the information of $W$ is invariant with the transformation $W \leftarrow O W$ for any $O \in \mathbb{O}_{r,r}$, the essential information of $W$ is contained in the right eigenvector of $W$.
 Thus, we quantify the goodness of the representation $W$ using the sine distance $\|\sin\Theta(U,U^\star)\|_F$, where $U$ is the top-$r$ right eigenspace of $W$.
+It is notable that we only assume that noise and signal follow a sub-Gaussian distribution.
+This includes bounded noise/signals such as images, sound data, or text data.